capslocky/git-cheat-sheet/git.md

-git push -u origin HEAD | Send current local branch as **new** remote branch <br> (and set as upstream) git push | Send new local commits of the current branch to its <br> **existing** upstream branch (remote expects fast-forward) git push -f [remote_name] [branch_name] | The same, but with forced overwrite and explicit names. <br> Warning: remote branch tip overwriting git fetch | Download new commits of all remote branches without merging <br> (just updating local references to remote branches) git fetch --tags | The same, but with tags as well git pull | Download and merge new commits to the current branch from its <br> upstream (fast-forward possible here) git pull --rebase | The same, but using rebase instead of merge
+git push -u origin HEAD | Send current local branch as **new** remote branch <br> (and set as upstream) git push | Send new local commits of the current branch to its <br> **existing** upstream branch (remote expects fast-forward) git push -f [remote_name] [branch_name] | The same, but with forced overwrite and explicit names. <br> Warning: remote branch tip overwriting git fetch | Download new commits of all remote branches without merging <br> (updating references 'origin/branch_name') git fetch --tags | The same, but with tags as well git pull | Download and merge new commits to the current branch from its <br> upstream (fast-forward possible here) git pull --rebase | The same, but using rebase instead of merge